 DESIGNED FOR COMPLETE COMFORT | Viking Cruise Guide

 The chic Scandinavian furnishings balance spaciousness with comfort and even though this is the smallest cruise ship I’ve been on (50,000 tonnes with 930 guests), I was so surprised how roomy and quiet the ship felt at times, particularly the dining rooms and pool areas.

 “We provide a thoughtful, authentic and well-designed small ship experience that brings you closer to the world’s cultures.” – Viking Cruises

-I stayed in a Penthouse Veranda that had all the amenities you could ask for including access to a free laundrette, vanity unit, mini binoculars, hair dryer, iron, robes and toiletries in the equally stylish (and underfloor heated) restroom.
+The Viking Cruises Penthouse Veranda had all the amenities you could ask for including access to a free laundrette, vanity unit, mini binoculars, hair dryer, iron, robes and toiletries in the equally stylish (and underfloor heated) restroom.

 Another advantage of Viking cruise ships is that all rooms have their own veranda giving every guest a private outdoor space to enjoy round the clock room service.

 I think this is key to why the ship feels so relaxed, there’s never a rush to leave your room for sail away or meal time.